replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

 `statefulSetStatus` analyzers as required.

-Since Slackernews is made up of an application and a couple of supporing serivces, we're going to add the deployment and stateful set analyzers separately.
+Since Slackernews is made up of an application and a couple of supporing services, we're going to add the deployment and stateful set analyzers separately.

 ```